stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### JNA

 To see whether JNA would suit our purposes we first exercised it against a simpler library.
-We already intended using [GLFW](https://www.glfw.org/) for desktop related functionality (such as creating native windows, managing input devices, etc) and it integrates nicely with Vulkan as we will see later.
+We had already planned to use [GLFW](https://www.glfw.org/) for desktop related functionality (such as creating native windows, managing input devices, etc) and it integrates nicely with Vulkan as we will see later.

 With a hand-crafted implementation of the JNA library the bulk of what would become the _desktop_ package of JOVE was developed in a couple of hours, the progress reflecting our initial positive impressions of JNA:

-* Defining a Java interface to represent the native API was relatively simple with JNA providing logical mappings for method parameters.
+* Defining a Java interface to represent the native API was relatively simple with JNA providing logical mappings to marshal between Java and native types.

 * Although structured data is not used much in GLFW using JNA structures was simple and straight-forward.